Jacob-Pickard/Quiz-App/README.md

     - Features
         [X] Add more questions
     - Technical Debt
-        [X] Refactor QuizPage, seperate the questions into their own JSX (or JSON?) file so as to prevent clutter.
+        [X] Rename index.js in questions folder to be something more descriptive [X] Make the quiz question components into js [X] Refactor QuizPage, seperate the questions into their own JSX (or JSON?) file so as to prevent clutter.
         [X] Do QuizPage and Leaderboard need to be in a components folder?
         [X] Seperate everything out into appropriate folders.
 Just improve the overall filestructuring!